Tasman rivals Peers, Venus face off for semi-final spot

-LONDON Hitting partners John Peers and Michael Venus will face off for Wimbledon's trans-Tasman bragging rights on Court Two on Tuesday when they battle for a doubles semi-final spot.
+LONDON (Reuters) - Hitting partners John Peers and Michael Venus will face off for Wimbledon's trans-Tasman bragging rights on Court Two on Tuesday when they battle for a doubles semi-final spot.

 As top seeds, the duo of Australian Peers and Finland's Henri Kontinen will start as favorites after a largely trouble-free passage through to the last eight.